Person #1: Father, I pray that you would help my five year to stop squirming during devotions

-John: That’s right and Natasha Crain is a national speaker and author.
-She has degrees from both UCLA and Biola and lives in southern California with her husband and three children.
-And she has a blog called “Christian Mom Thoughts.”
+Natasha Crain is our guest and she’s a national speaker and author with degrees from both UCLA and Biola.
+She and her husband have three children and live in southern California.
+And Natasha is a blogger.
+Her blog is called “Christian Mom Thoughts.”

 Jim: Natasha, this is your first time on the broadcast, welcome to Focus on the Family.